rochus-keller/VerilogCreator/README.md

 - Icarus Verilog build and run configuration; directly run compiler and simulator from within QtCreator
 - Verilator and Yosys build configurations; generate command files, optional arguments
 - Build configuration based on custom Tcl scripts which can access project configuration (e.g. to run Vivado commands)
+- Selected optional SystemVerilog syntax extensions such as assert, assume, cover and restrict (see [here for more information](###supported-systemverilog-subset))

 ### Project file format